 Once you’re ready to get the ball rolling, it’s a great idea to take your time while hunting down the perfect real estate professional for you.

 This means getting recommendations from friends and family, meeting with multiple agents, and contacting their references.
 Different agents have varying contacts they have accumulated throughout their careers.
-Those resources – may be a professional photographer or an interior designer – could make a substantial difference when selling a house in Los Angeles.
+Those resources – may be a professional photographer or an interior designer – could make a substantial difference when selling a house in Riverside.